FPHS JROTC Wildcat Battalion

 There are sixteen cadet ranks and over twenty national-level awards available to JROTC cadets, the highest of which are the Medal of Heroism, the Superior Cadet Decoration, and the Legion of Valor Bronze Cross for Achievement.
 Cadets may also earn Marksmanship Qualification Badges, special activity arcs, and ribbons for wear on their ASUs.
 There are thirty-seven ribbons for cadets to earn.
 The order of ribbon precedence goes to the top ten ribbons which are all related to academics.
 The N-1-1 Distinguished Cadet Ribbon is awarded annually to one cadet who exhibits the highest degree of excellence in academics.

 JROTC sponsors a number of exciting teams including varsity and junior varsity 3-Position Air Rifle; drill, both regulation and exhibition; academics; Cyber Patriot cyber security team: color guard; and physical training.
 Teams compete in varsity athletic and academic competitions with other schools across the state of Alabama and nationally.
+Careers in aviation and drone pilots are also open for consideration in JROTC.

 After 28 years of military service, in a wide variety of jobs all over the world, I find this job at Fort Payne High School to be the absolute best I’ve ever experienced.
 Even though I face a daily commute between Fort Payne and my home in Bridgeport, I love it because of the support we enjoy in both communities and in the school.
 I also love it because of the ability I have every day to interact with a professional faculty and staff and some really great kids who have tons of potential as future leaders of our great nation.
 Nearly ten hours a day and several weekends a month, seems a high price to pay, and sometimes it’s easy to get a little frustrated with the cadets, but I look forward to every day and every hour I get to spend teaching and mentoring cadets and students.